ConstantlyDying/Force-Feedback-Racing-Sim/README.md

 # Force-Feedback-Racing-Sim
 A budget friendly - DIY Racing simulator, powered by an Arduino Leonardo and a beefy 500w motor!!
+I made this as a budget friendly alternative to popular sim wheels:), and when your doing this stuff DIY, the possibilities are endless!!, you can literally slap on Wind Sim, Rev Lights, Speedometer, H-shifter, rumble pedals and literally whatever you can think of!!

 # Pedals
 <img width="848" height="646" alt="image_2026-05-05_010524761-Photoroom" src="https://github.com/user-attachments/assets/607280ae-cd4b-45d1-86ea-5d337bb80ec0" />